englekk/handbook-docs/Fuse/04 - Layout.md

 ## $(Panel)

 The most basic type of panel is the `Panel`.
-Children of a Panel will be default fill its entire space.
+Children of a Panel will by default fill its entire space.
 If a panel contains several children, it simply layers them on top of each other.
 Combining this behavior with @(Alignment:alignment), @(Margin:margin) and @(Padding:padding) can be quite useful in many situations.

 ```
 <Panel>